cospaceNSK/PID/README.md

 Sensei - the good old teacher, but, can he conceals get back a little more, than You thinking...

-Nichtozhestvo - I think the title is clear, but he nudered you ass.
+Nobody - I think the title is clear, but he nudered you ass.
 Or not?..

 Lore